 Even where replication is not carried out (for reasons of insufficient data, perhaps), an uncontroversial corollary of this argument is that your research method should be sufficiently transparent so that it can be replicated by others.

-As a general principle, authors should make raw data available to permit a reanalysis by other analysis methods.
+As a general principle, authors should make raw frequency data available to permit a reanalysis by other analysis methods.
 I find it frustrating when papers publish per million word frequencies in tables, when what is needed for a reanalysis is raw frequency data!

 Recommendation 2: focus on large effects – and clear visualisations